 Behind the scenes, I am partaking in a very well known course for birth photographers.
 I was fortunate enough to gain a scholarship onto the course and I cannot wait to share more details about this and the work I am doing soon.

 I am always looking for opportunities to learn AND unlearn, so this month I will be doing another course on supporting those in the LGBTQ+ community during their birthing experiences.
 This course is with Nurturing Birth.

 Working to make positive change in the pregnancy, birth and early parenting world.

 Birth World Work

 I am passionate about racial justice especially in the birthing world.
 Having spent a lot of time and energy trying to raise the issue Black and brown people face during their parenting journeys, I wanted to do something different.
 I want to create something that celebrates us for who we are, so I am currently doing a personal photography project that captures and celebrates beautiful women and people of colour.
-I am not sure where the project is going yet but I am so grateful for all those who have wanted to take part so far.
-I will keep you posted and look out for more details on my socials.
+This project has now been picked up by a local award winning theatre group called Common Wealth and my work will be displayed in an exhibition called 'There Is An Alternative' in Bradford next month.
+You heard this here first!